Matthieu-Debrit/music-finder/README.md

 # Music Finder

-School projet
+School projet<br />
-A website allowing users to search any album and track list and bookmark their favorite album using [Last.fm](https://www.last.fm/) API
+A website allowing users to search any album and their track list, and bookmark their favorite album, using [Last.fm](https://www.last.fm/) API

 ![Alt text](img/MusicFinder.png?raw=true "MusicFinder")